blbadger/blbadger.github.io/neural-networks3.md

 x = f(1 \;	2015-02-06 \; 22:24:17 \;1845 \;3441	\;33 \;14 \;21 \;861 \;3218)
 $$

 There are a number of different functions $f$ may be used to transform our raw input into a form suitable for a deep learning program.
 In the spirit of avoiding as much formatting as possible, we can assign $f$ to be a one-hot character encoding, and then flatten the resulting tensor if our model requires it.
-One-hot encodings take an input and transform this into a tensor of size $|n|$ where $n$ is the number of possible categories, where the position of the input among all options determines which element of the tensor is $1$ (the rest are zero).
+One-hot encodings take an input and transform this into a tensor of size $\vert n \vert$ where $n$ is the number of possible categories, where the position of the input among all options determines which element of the tensor is $1$ (the rest are zero).
 For example, a one-hot encoding on the set of one-digit integers could be

 $$
 f(0) = [1, 0, 0, 0, 0, 0, 0, 0, 0, 0] \\